Examining the Relationship Between the Persistent Emission and the Accretion Rate During a Type I X-ray Burst: Methods

 \subsection{Definition of \texorpdfstring{$f_a$}{} and the mass accretion rate enhancement}

 To quantify the emission enhancement of the calculated spectra (eq. \ref{eq:nuFnu}, Fig. \ref{fig:bothSpectra}), we utilize the normalization factor $f_a$.
-We calculate $f_a$ as the ratio between the maximum emission of the burst and the no-burst simulation,
+We calculate $f_a$ as the ratio between the maximum emission of the burst and the no-burst simulation\footnote{In spectral analysis, $f_a$ is defined as the scaling factor of the preburst emission \citep[e.g.,][]{Worpel2013ApJ...772...94W}, while eq.\ref{eq:fa} measures how the disk spectrum amplitude changes during the burst.
+Both definitions track the enhancement of the persistent emission and will evolve similarly.},

 The left panel of Fig. \ref{fig:famenh} shows the evolution of $f_a$ (eq. \ref{eq:fa}) for the $a_*=0$ (circle markers) and the $a_*=0.2$ (cross markers) burst simulation as a function of time.
 The marker size increases with time and the colors correspond to the time interval shadings in Fig. \ref{fig:lightcurve}.
 The overplotted burst lightcurve (gray solid line, eq.\ref{eq:luminosity}) shows that $f_a$ follows the burst evolution with some scatter for both spin configurations.
 For the $a_*=0$ simulation, $f_a$ is $\approx1.7$ at interval A, reaches a maximum of $\approx8.1$ at interval F, and is $\approx5.6$ in interval I. In the $a_*=0.2$ burst simulation, $f_a\approx4.2$ in time interval D, reaches a maximum of $\approx7.7$ in interval E, and decreases to $\approx6.1$ in interval I.